TruebitProtocol/truebit-eth/README.md

 [![Discord](https://img.shields.io/discord/681631420674080993?color=yellow&label=discord)](https://discord.gg/CzpsQ66)

 # What is Truebit?
 [Truebit](https://truebit.io/) is a blockchain enhancement which enables smart contracts to securely perform complex computations in standard programming languages at reduced gas costs.
 As described in the [whitepaper](https://people.cs.uchicago.edu/~teutsch/papers/truebit.pdf) and this graphical, developer-oriented [overview](https://medium.com/truebit/truebit-the-marketplace-for-verifiable-computation-f51d1726798f), Task Givers can issue computational tasks while Solvers and Verifiers receive remuneration for correctly solving them.
+You may wish to familiarize yourself with this practical, high-level user guide [ADD LINK] before proceeding.

 This comprehensive Ethereum implementation includes everything you need to create (from C, C++, or Rust code), issue, solve, and verify Truebit tasks.
 This repo includes the Truebit-OS command line [client configurations](https://github.com/TruebitProtocol/truebit-eth/tree/master/wasm-client) for solving and verifying tasks, some [libraries ported to WebAssembly](https://github.com/TruebitProtocol/truebit-eth/tree/master/wasm-ports), an [Emscripten module wrapper](https://github.com/TruebitProtocol/truebit-eth/tree/master/emscripten-module-wrapper) for adding runtime hooks, a [Rust tool](https://github.com/TruebitProtocol/truebit-eth/tree/master/rust-tool) for generating tasks, the [off-chain interpreter](https://github.com/TruebitProtocol/truebit-eth/tree/master/ocaml-offchain) for executing and snapshotting computations, as well as [sample tasks](#Sample-tasks-via-smart-contracts).
 You can install Truebit using Docker or build it from source for Linux, MacOS, or Windows.